Off Guard: Sports is a numbers game

-2-time Olympian Perdita Felicien examines unconventional themes in weekly podcast
+2-time Olympian Perdita Felicien examines unconventional themes weekly

-Hosted by two-time Olympian Perdita Felicien, Off Guard explores one unconventional theme each week, considered three different ways.
+Hosted by two-time Olympian Perdita Felicien, Off Guard provides one unconventional theme each week, considered three different ways.

 To subscribe and tell us what you think, email us at email@example.com